Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 \subsection{Design of Module B}

-We now move to Module B and first formulate the pre-plan of assignment between tasks and workers as a non-cooperative game dominated by {tasks}, where each task selects a subset of candidate workers under local constraints.
-We then show that the resulting game is an \emph{exact potential game} on the \emph{joint feasible set}, guaranteeing at least one pure-strategy NE and the finite improvement property (FIP)\cite{monderer1996potential,ding2021potential}.
-These properties further enable a distributed solution based on asynchronous feasible improvement dynamics.
-Leveraging these properties, we develop \textit{ASPIRE-Off} (Alg.~\ref{Alg:TaskDPAsyncOff}), a low-overhead asynchronous feasible-improvement algorithm.
-By enforcing strict potential ascent for every accepted update, ASPIRE-Off inherits the FIP and converges to a deliverable constrained NE (formally defined in Definition~\ref{def:NE_off}), yielding the offline assignment and long-term contracts.
+We now move to Module B and formulate the offline task-worker pre-planning problem as a task-dominated non-cooperative game, where each task selects a subset of candidate workers under local budget, privacy, and risk constraints.
+We then show that the resulting game is an \emph{exact potential game} on the \emph{joint feasible set}, guaranteeing the existence of at least one pure-strategy constrained NE and the finite improvement property (FIP)\cite{monderer1996potential,ding2021potential}.
+Leveraging these properties, we develop \textit{ASPIRE-Off} (Alg.~\ref{Alg:TaskDPAsyncOff}), an asynchronous exact feasible best-response algorithm.
+In each round, every task enumerates its unilateral feasible strategy space under the current strategies of the other tasks, evaluates the exact offline potential of each feasible unilateral deviation, and reports its best feasible response.
+Since the game is an exact potential game over a finite feasible set and each accepted update is an exact feasible best-response improvement, ASPIRE-Off terminates in finite steps at a constrained NE, as detailed after Definition~\ref{def:NE_off} and Theorem~\ref{thm:task_exact_potential_en}.